artefactory-argimi/legal_rag/design.md

     2. Compilation uses the `dspy.MIPROv2` teleprompter to run the optimization process and saves the compiled agent as `optimized_agent.json` to Google Drive.
 - `demo.py` (py:percent notebook)
   - Purpose: Interactive entry point for inference.
-  - Implementation: Downloads/extracts encoder and index zips (defaults to GitHub release URLs), installs the repo, builds the agent with the local encoder/index, and runs a Q&A demo.
-HF login is only needed if using HF serverless; otherwise defaults to a local OpenAI-compatible generator.
+  - Implementation: Downloads/extracts encoder and index zips (defaults to GitHub release URLs) into `./downloaded`, installs the repo, builds the agent with the local encoder/index, and runs a Q&A demo.
+Generator credentials are provided only via form fields as described above.

 ## Implementation Plan